What Is Mediterranean Street Food? A Guide to NYC’s Favorite Flavors

 Falafel is a deep-fried ball or patty made from ground chickpeas and herbs.
 Crispy outside, soft inside.

+It’s one of the most searched vegetarian street foods in NYC.
 Learn more about why locals love the Best Falafel in NYC and how it’s prepared fresh daily.

 Falafel is: